Genre: Epic Fantasy / Coming of Age Fantasy

 For a thousand years magic has been banished throughout the Five Kingdoms, and those caught wielding it are rounded up and taken to the White Tower.
 They are never heard from again.

-Armed with nothing but his will to survive, Ferrin attempts what no prisoner has ever accomplished and vows to escape the White Tower.
-His only hope is Rae, a gifted healer tasked with keeping the prisoners alive during the inquisitors’ brutal interrogations.
-Will she be willing to risk her own life to help him…
+Armed with nothing but his will to survive, FERRIN attempts what no prisoner has ever accomplished and vows to escape the White Tower.
+His only hope is RAE, a gifted healer tasked with keeping the prisoners alive during the inquisitors’ brutal interrogations.
+Will she be willing to risk her own life for that same chance of freedom…

-Ayrion outworked his fellow soldiers for years to become captain of the guard.
-But his strength and valor alone won’t be enough to stop the bloodthirsty creatures coming for his king.
-And when a sweeping number of the city’s outcasts begin to mysteriously disappear, he realizes that the threat is deadlier than he knew…
+AYRION outworked his fellow soldiers for years to become captain of the guard.
+But his strength and valor alone won’t be enough to stop the bloodthirsty creatures coming for his king, or protect the woman he loves from the king’s son.
+And when a sweeping number of the city’s outcasts begin to mysteriously disappear, he realizes that the threat is closer than he knew…

 Nyalis shoved his fear aside and willed his legs to keep moving, each step agony as the frigid mountain air cut his face and burned his lungs.
 Moonlight lit the path ahead.
 He glanced over his shoulder, but the towering stand of ancient redwoods kept the creatures blocked from sight.
-Before he could turn around, his foot snagged a root and he fell.
+Before he could turn around, his foot got snagged on a root, and he fell.

 Two little hands shot out of the wrapping and grabbed hold of his white beard, forcing him to grit his teeth against the pain of pulled whiskers.

 “That’s quite the grip you have there, little one,” Nyalis whispered, untangling the babe’s tiny fingers.
 He tried to stand, but his legs gave way and he plopped back into the snow, deciding a short rest was in order.
 His entire body ached from the strain, a sharp reminder of his old age.